magneticio/vamp-docker-images/README.md

 To build all parts of Vamp for a new release of Vamp the following scripts will ensure appropriate tagging, building and pushing of docker images.

 **release-tag.sh** - Tags all the repositories with the correct version.
 Need to be executed first.
+NB the optional `push` option pushes the tags to the Github repo's, so use with care!

 ```
 Usage: